diz-unimr/consented/README.md

 ## Domain configuration (gICS)

-For a domain to be used in consent evaluation, it must be configured via external properties.
+For a domain to be used in consent evaluation, it must be configured via **external properties**.

+### checkPolicy

 The `checkPolicy` property is the only mandatory one that needs to be set.
 It should be set to the name of the policy that is used to determine if a consent should be considered _accepted_.

 Example for the MII Broad consent:

 ```sh
 checkPolicy=MDAT_erheben
 ```

+### departments

 Additionally, the `departments` property can be set to filter domains and only include them if explicitly requested.
 The property value can be a single value or a list of comma seperated strings.